Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 This repository contains the scripts and analysis notebooks used to construct and analyze a deeply annotated  proteome database for Asgard archaea and Giant Viruses (GV, or NCLDV).
 The primary motivation is to leverage integrated functional, topological, localization, and structural context predictions, alongside homology searches, to:

-Characterize the boundaries of sequence divergence with respect to conservation of structure and function.
+Facilitate novel discovery into generalizable "rules" of protein sequence/structure/function relationships.

 Identify and prioritize structurally uncharacterized proteins for future study.

-Facilitate novel discovery into protein sequence/structure/function relationships

 Identify orthologous groups relevant to the evolutionary relationships between Asgard archaea and eukaryotes (detailed phylogenetic analysis is part of a parallel project).